-O2 Sensor Circuit Malfunction (Bank 1, Sensor 1)
+O2 Sensor Circuit (Bank 1, Sensor 1)

-The P0130 code means the vehicle's onboard diagnostic system has detected: O2 Sensor Circuit Malfunction (Bank 1, Sensor 1).
+The P0130 code means the vehicle's onboard diagnostic system has detected: O2 Sensor Circuit (Bank 1, Sensor 1).
 This is a serious severity code.

 Common Symptoms